 Over the course of the coming election cycles in both Canada and the United States, we’re likely to hear more from candidates promising to regulate the tech industry.
 U.S. Senator Elizabeth Warren, who is running for the Democratic presidential nomination, has already pledged to break up Facebook, Google, and Amazon.
 The Trudeau government is contemplating changes to both the Broadcast Act and the Personal Information Protection and Electronic Documents Act – PIPEDA – to create rules around how information is disseminated online.
+It is proposing reforms to Canada's competition law as well.
+And it has launched a "digital charter" for Canadians that could help them assume some measure of control over their personal infomation.

 When it comes to the companies' exploitation of big data, Canada's Competition Bureau took stock as to whether the Competition Act was sufficient to keep the companies in check.
 After a round of consultations, the bureau did conclude that it could police the industry using just “the traditional framework of competition law enforcement.”